-- needed to aid independence.

-- Teaching Assistants in the classroom facilitate independence.

-- Peer support is encouraged in our mixed age classes which creates opportunities for positive role-modelling and peer mentoring.

-- Pupils may have personalised equipment to help them to learn including:

-- o overlays

-- laptops

-- o word maps.

-- Coloured exercise books

-- o Project X

-- o Clicker 7

-- Our pupils have access to:

-- Differentiated resources

-- Visual timetables

-- o Time out systems.

-- who work 1:1 with our pupils encourage them to be very specific about what they need help with and what they have already done to find help themselves. - We will try to ensure that our pupils who require a high amount of 1:1 support will have that support delivered by different adults throughout the day/week.
-This will ensure our pupils build resilience and self-coping strategies to enable them to cope when and if a key Teaching Assistant or their Teacher is absent. - A range of personalised resources may be made available to support our pupils according to need.
+T T Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î In the classroom, all our pupils are encouraged to develop independent learning strategies and self-help skills before seeking adult help.
+These include: Peer to peer support Sourcing classroom resources Selecting and using a range of appropriate tools Developing thinking and problem solving skills.
+Resources are available in all classrooms and equipment can be easily accessed by all to aid independence.
+These include: Visual timetables are on display, where needed, to aid independence.
+Teaching Assistants in the classroom facilitate independence.
+Peer support is encouraged in our mixed age classes which creates opportunities for positive role-modelling and peer mentoring.
+Pupils may have personalised equipment to help them to learn including: overlays laptops word maps.
+Coloured exercise books Project X Clicker 7 Our pupils have access to: Differentiated resources Visual timetables Sensory breaks.
+Where appropriate, Teaching Assistants who work 1:1 with our pupils encourage them to be very specific about what they need help with and what they have already done to find help themselves.
+We will try to ensure that our pupils who require a high amount of 1:1 support will have that support delivered by different adults throughout the day/week.
+This will ensure our pupils build resilience and self-coping strategies to enable them to cope when and if a key Teaching Assistant or their Teacher is absent.
+A range of personalised resources may be made available to support our pupils according to need.